Franck-Dernoncourt/v3.0/_posts/2015-04-23-contributing.md

 #### How to contribute

 Providing support for the MIMIC-II database is an ongoing process.
-Our resources are limited, so please help us to update and improve documentation.

-These guidelines are hosted on GitHub, making it straightforward for you to raise issues and suggest changes.
+Our resources are limited, so please help us to update and improve documentation.These guidelines are hosted on GitHub, making it straightforward for you to raise issues and suggest changes.

 #### Raising an issue